meta-lite/solana-hello-world/README.md

         - Next, run `solana-keygen new --outfile ~/testnet-solana-wallet/my-keypair.json` to create a new solana wallet.
 The CLI will prompt you for a password, but for purposes of testing this is best left blank.
 The output will be the seed phrase, which you should record in a safe place.
 You should also import this seed phrase into your fresh Phantom Wallet extension by clicking "Import Wallet".

     - Our next step is to point Solana at the devnet cluster.
 To do this we execute the command `solana config set --url https://api.devnet.solana.com` in the terminal.
-        -  We can now create a ID config file for our wallet by executing `solana-keygen new -o /Users/nickcarp/.config/solana/id.json` in the terminal.
+        -  We can now create a ID config file for our wallet by executing `solana-keygen new -o /Users/<USER>/.config/solana/id.json` in the terminal, replacing <USER> with your local login.
         -  Finally, we can now fund our wallet though the devnet faucet by running the command `solana airdrop 1`

 1. Next we can proceed with writing and deploying the smart contract.
 You can choose any IDE for this portion, but I chose Visual Studio Code as it is what the vast majority of users are familiar with.